-One of the public health crises currently affecting millions of adults is the widespread sleep shortage we’ve all seemed to have accepted as part of our lives now.
-Between the ever-increasing rates of anxiety, career and family demands, and our newfound dependence on our shiny mobile devices and streaming video, most of us are getting far below the recommended number of hours of sleep each night.
+One of the public health crises currently affecting millions of adults is the widespread sleep deprivation we’ve all seemed to have accepted as part of our lives.
+Between the ever-increasing rates of anxiety, career, and family demands, and our newfound dependence on our shiny mobile devices and streaming video, most of us are getting far below the recommended number of hours of sleep each night.

 While the exact amount of sleep needed each night varies from individual to individual based on differences in our sleep cycles and habits, studies conducted by the National Sleep Foundation have found that adults typically need between seven and nine hours of sleep each night.
 Polls and clinical studies have found that the average adult today gets less than seven each night, however, opening up the door for all sorts of mental and physical health complications.

 Long-term sleep deficits increase one’s risk of developing serious medical issues like cardiovascular disease, cancers, and neurological disorders, and also significantly affect one’s mood and personality.
-Clinical sleep studies have found that sleeping less than eight hours a night can lead to anxiety and depression, mental health issues which have far-ranging effects.
-Aside from making you feel unhappy, these conditions can affect your relationships - particularly when it comes to your sex life.
+Clinical sleep studies have found that sleeping less than eight hours a night can lead to anxiety and depression, mental health issues that have far-ranging effects.
+Aside from making you feel unhappy, these conditions can affect your relationships, particularly when it comes to your sex life.

 How Short Sleep Negatively Impacts Our Sex Lives

 Anxiety and depression, both side effects of insomnia and sleep deprivation, are known to cause sexual dysfunction for a variety of reasons, both physical and cognitive.
-When the body becomes stressed due to lack of sleep, the brain suppresses production of sex hormones like estrogen and testosterone in favor of stress hormones like cortisol.
+When the body becomes stressed because of sleep difficulties, the brain suppresses the production of sex hormones like estrogen and testosterone in favor of stress hormones like cortisol.
 This shift in hormone levels can lead to decreased sex drive, infertility, or erectile dysfunction.

-The sleep-sex connection may be more prevalent in women due to the effects of pregnancy, postpartum lifestyle, and menopause.
+The sleep-sex connection may be more prevalent in women because of the effects of pregnancy, postpartum lifestyle, and menopause.
 Pregnancy, menopause, and of course new babies, can all cause sleep disorders or insomnia, lowering some women’s interest in sex due to fatigue, stress, or depression.

-It’s not all merely biological, though.
+It’s not all biological, though.
 Often, sleep deprivation takes its toll on individuals’ sex lives for the obvious reason: it makes them tired.
-Being too tired for sex is the leading reason reported to sex therapists for why many individuals or couples have lost interest in sex.
+Being too tired for sex is the leading reason reported by individuals or couples who have lost interest in sex.

 The Flipside: Sex Helps You Sleep

 Lastella conducted a survey of 460 adults between 18 and 70 in which participants were asked about their sex lives and sleep habits.
-64% of respondents said they slept much better after having an orgasm shortly before bed, likely due to the release of oxytocin and other endorphins which accompany orgasms.
+Some 64 percent of respondents said they slept much better after having an orgasm shortly before bed, likely due to the release of oxytocin and other endorphins that accompany orgasms.

 How to Improve Your Sleep and Sex Life

-In order to ensure your body is ready for sex, follow the National Sleep Foundation’s guidelines and shoot for between 7 and 8 hours of sleep each night.
-In fact, sleep scientists say you might need to actually plan for more than eight hours each night depending on your individual sleep habits and circadian rhythm.
+To ensure your body is ready for sex, follow the National Sleep Foundation’s guidelines and shoot for between seven and eight hours of sleep each night.
+Sleep scientists say you might need to plan for more than eight hours each night depending on your individual sleep habits and circadian rhythm.
 If you don’t wake up feeling rested in the morning, it’s likely a sign that you need more sleep.

-And remember: turn off the screens at night and leave your phone out of the bedroom.
-All of that artificial light can keep you awake and disrupt your body’s circadian rhythm long after you finally turn the screens off.
+Remember, turn off all screens at night and leave your phone out of the bedroom.
+Artificial light can keep you awake and disrupt your body’s circadian rhythm long after you finally turn the screens off.
 Plus, if you and/or your partner spend each night staring at your phones in bed, you likely won’t be in the mood for sex anyway.

-Sexual health and sleep quality share a codependent relationship with one another.
+Sexual health and sleep quality share a deep relationship with one another.
 Sex or simply orgasms before bed will help you sleep better, which in turn can improve your sex life even further.
-While an active sex life isn’t the only way to get a good night’s sleep, getting sufficient sleep certainly is necessary in order for your body to be ready for sex.
-Getting enough sleep ensures you have the energy and stamina in order to have sex, while sufficient sleep also allows your body to regulate its hormones to be ready for sexual activity.
+While an active sex life isn’t the only way to get a good night’s sleep, getting sufficient sleep certainly is necessary for your body to be ready for sex.
+Getting enough sleep ensures you have the energy and stamina to have sex, while sufficient sleep also allows your body to regulate its hormones to be ready for sexual activity.